 WOOD Family History

-A notable of the surname, Albert Beaumont Wood OBE, British physicist, known for his pioneering work in the field of underwater acoustics and sonar.
-He is recognised for his work on developing sonar in the UK from the First World War until after the Second World War.
+- Albert Beaumont Wood OBE (1890–1964), was a British physicist, known for his pioneering work in the field of underwater acoustics and sonar.
+He is recognised for his work on developing sonar in the UK between the First and Second World War.

 1881, 1891 Census